svander7/ccBootCampDrills/README.md

 Should you care about branching this project?

 - No, it will not affect your current drills.
+- Drills as generated are gitignored in their normal packages so they are not currently held in the git repo.

 But keep an eye on this for future strategies.
 We expect changes as the scope of this app evolves.